- Five Ways Technology, Media & Telecommunications Companies Are Using RPA and AI to Save Money and Improve the Customer Experience

 Without the right leadership and mindset, companies risk becoming digital only on the surface.
 They make changes, such as embracing a new business model or technology, that help them do business more effectively with customers in an increasingly digital world.
 But at their core, they are still analog in how they think and operate.

 As discussed in an earlier post, TMT companies, including those born digital, must evolve both externally and internally — as well as continuously — to become successful digital enterprises.
 External evolution relates to how the business is positioning itself in and contributing to the expanding digital economy.
-Internal evolution is about the organisation strategically transforming its business processes, technology infrastructure, workforce culture and more to compete effectively as a digital business.
+Internal evolution is about the organization strategically transforming its business processes, technology infrastructure, workforce culture and more to compete effectively as a digital business.

-Our recent white paper, Catching the Digital Wave of Change, talks about the fact that, over the next few years, many organisations will need to undergo radical change programmes.
+Our recent white paper, Catching the Digital Wave of Change, talks about the fact that, over the next few years, many organizations will need to undergo radical change programs.
 In some cases, they may need to completely reinvent themselves to remain relevant and competitive.
 For many of these businesses, that change process will require building a culture of innovation and embracing a world of experimentation and failure that is alien to them.
 And that is why the right leadership — with a clear vision and the ability to make bold and sometimes very uncomfortable decisions for the business — is necessary for digital success.
 Digital leaders don’t just have ideas; they can execute on those ideas.

 Before any business, traditional or born digital, embarks on a digital transformation journey, its leadership must ensure that the organization has:

 - A strong digital team ready to execute the digital strategy.
-That includes identifying senior leaders who will manage the effort on a day-to-day basis, promote strong collaboration and communication throughout the organisation, and are experts at driving change.
+That includes identifying senior leaders who will manage the effort on a day-to-day basis, promote strong collaboration and communication throughout the organization, and are experts at driving change.

 - A workforce that feels safe and empowered to think creatively and innovate, and take appropriate risks, to help the business achieve its digital vision.